 Android Studio Windows Install for PCs

-Note: Android Studio requires a recent Intel i5, i7 or Xeon PC for the best user experience.
-64-bit windows is recommended.
+Android Studio requires a recent Intel i5, i7, Ryzen or Xeon PC for the best user experience.
+64-bit Windows, a minimum if 6GB free memory, and several gigabytes of free disk space is recommended.

 Installing Android Studio for Android App Development